MicrosoftDocs/Viva/Viva/insights/personal/teams/send-card.md

 ## Notifications

-In this section of Send a card, you can get notified on days when there are occasions to send a card and connect with your colleagues.
-Select the time of day you want to be notified, and then select **Subscribe**.
+In this section of Send a card, you can get notified on the days of  occasions that you can send a card for and connect with your colleagues.

+If you want to get these notifications, select the time of day you want to be notified, and then select **Subscribe**.

 ## Related topics